KoalasinTraffic/KoalasinTraffic.github.io/spd/index.md

 # Features

-* 28 levels each 3 to 15 minutes long
-* 6 towers with upgrade variations
+* 30+ endless levels with tutorials
-* 5 different weapons
-* Permanent power ups and easy level progression
-* Endless mode, mazing levels, sandbox mode, and leaderboards
+* Mazing levels, sandbox mode, and leaderboards
+* 5 different characters
+* 5 unique weapons
-* 6 challenging bosses
+* 6 towers with permanent power ups
-* Over 10 unique enemy types
+* 20+ enemy types including 6 challenging bosses

 # Official Wiki

 This website will have documentation on stats of towers, weapons, enemies, and bosses.
 Not all information is provided in game to minimize information overload for causal players.
 But if you're looking to optimize your strategies, check out what's available in the navigation bar.

-# Play Early Access Now!
+# Play Now!

 Steam: [https://store.steampowered.com/app/2239870/](https://store.steampowered.com/app/2239870/){:target="_blank" rel="noopener noreferrer"}